Dual Diagnosis Treatment Fremont, OH

 Harbor Behavior Healthcare Center - 29.2 miles from Fremont, OH

-Harbor Behavior Healthcare Center is a dual diagnosis treatment center in Perrysburg, OH that offers treatment services for alcohol or drug addiction and mental health disorders that include generalized anxiety disorder as well as schizoid personality disorder.
+Harbor Behavior Healthcare Center is a dual-diagnosis treatment center in Perrysburg, Ohio that offers treatment services for drug and alcohol addiction and mental health disorders that include PTSD as well as paranoid personality disorder.

 Address: 800 Commerce Drive, Perrysburg, OH 43551 in Wood County